Bethesda Lutheran Home Scholarship--Developmental Disabilities Scholastic Excellence Award for Lutheran Seminarians

 St. John's College Alumni Association

-Offered to St. John’s College alumni and former faculty members and to their sons, daughters, grandsons and granddaughters.
-Application deadline for the next academic year is April 1.
-To be eligible for consideration for an award, applicants must return their applications by mail postmarked on or before April 1; if returned by FAX, applications must be received at the Association’s office on or before April 1.
+Offered to St. John’s College alumni and former faculty members and their sons, daughters, grandsons, and granddaughters.
+The application deadline for the next academic year is April 1.
+To be eligible for consideration for an award, applicants must return their applications by mail postmarked on or before April 1; if returned by fax, applications must be received at the Association’s office on or before April 1.